 Clay Bunny Planter

 From Fall for DIY comes this tiny succulent planter shaped like a bunny's head.
-It is shaped from modeling clay shaped around a cardboard tube mold, dried and painted.
+It is created from modeling clay shaped around a cardboard tube mold, dried, and painted.

-A tiny spiny cactus planted inside the softest of planter themes creates an amusing irony.Continue to 13 of 31 below.
+A tiny spiny cactus planted inside this softest of planter themes creates an amusing irony.Continue to 13 of 31 below.

 13 of 31